tundish/blathnaid/blathnaid/book/chapters.rst

 Third wish gone
 ---------------

-And that was all that Fell would say, and he went back to his work.
+And that was all that Fell would say, and he turned once again to his work.
 So Jack wandered over to where two groups of youths were fighting over a basket of cabbages.
 When the Guards arrived he headed off to the cellar for the evening.

 Try the Other
 -------------

-And there was Krol again, but looking mopey this evening.
+And there was Krol again, but looking downcast and grave.
 Straight away he said to Jack, “Tomorrow comes a crescent moon.
 And so all my time is done.”

 And Jack looked down at his locket which was beginning to fade, and he knew that he hadn't long to carry out his task in the City.
-And so he went over to **The Other**, and poured out a draft into the dish.
+And so he went over to ‘The Other’ and poured out a draft into the dish.
 Krol took it, and nodded his thanks before knocking it back.

 Spontaneity